google/eng-practices/review/developer/small-prs.md

 ## Don't Break the Build {#break}

-If you have several CLs that depend on each other, you need to find a way to make sure the whole system keeps working after each CL is submitted.
-Otherwise you might break the build for all your fellow developers for a few minutes between your CL submissions (or even longer if something goes wrong unexpectedly with your later CL submissions).
+If you have several PRs that depend on each other, you need to find a way to make sure the whole system keeps working after each PR is submitted.
+Otherwise you might break the build for all your fellow developers for a few minutes between your PR submissions (or even longer if something goes wrong unexpectedly with your later PR submissions).

 ## Can't Make it Small Enough {#cant}

-Sometimes you will encounter situations where it seems like your CL *has* to be large.
+Sometimes you will encounter situations where it seems like your PR *has* to be large.
 This is very rarely true.
-Authors who practice writing small CLs can almost always find a way to decompose functionality into a series of small changes.
+Authors who practice writing small PRs can almost always find a way to decompose functionality into a series of small changes.

-Before writing a large CL, consider whether preceding it with a refactoring-only CL could pave the way for a cleaner implementation.
-Talk to your teammates and see if anybody has thoughts on how to implement the functionality in small CLs instead.
+Before writing a large PR, consider whether preceding it with a refactoring-only PR could pave the way for a cleaner implementation.
+Talk to your teammates and see if anybody has thoughts on how to implement the functionality in small PRs instead.

-If all of these options fail (which should be extremely rare) then get consent from your reviewers in advance to review a large CL, so they are warned about what is coming.
+If all of these options fail (which should be extremely rare) then get consent from your reviewers in advance to review a large PR, so they are warned about what is coming.
 In this situation, expect to be going through the review process for a long time, be vigilant about not introducing bugs, and be extra diligent about writing tests.